zeld/psa-update/README.md

 $ psa-update --help
 ```

-# Installation
+# Setup

-Binaries are available for Windows (x86-64), Linux (x86-64) and MacOS (x86-64) in the release section.
+Binaries are available for Windows (x86-64), Linux (x86-64) and MacOS (x86-64) in the release section: simply download and extract the `psa-update`executable.
 For other platforms the project can be built from source code (see below).

 # Building